chukwumaokere/JavaScriptTrainingExercises/README.md

 Run the files like: `node AsyncAwait/index.js` to ensure the JavaScript is valid.
 Then make it so that the tests pass.

 This project runs better in [VSCode](https://code.visualstudio.com/) so I highly recommend you use that IDE for working on this project.

+`node_modules` is hidden to ignore distractions, but if you ran `npm install` you can rest assured that it will install the necessary files.

 ## Setup
 1) Run `npm install` to install all necessary items.